-The HeroStereoEyeDescriptionBox indicates which stereo eye, if any, has been denoted as the "hero" eye.
-If so signaled, this indicates that the other stereo eye view is derived from the specified stereo eye and may be useful when choosing which eye to use in a monoscopic viewing environment.
+The HeroStereoEyeDescriptionBox indicates which stereo eye, if any, has been denoted as the hero eye.
+If so signaled, this indicates that the specified stereo eye view may be useful when choosing which eye to use in a monoscopic viewing environment.
 If neither eye is the hero eye, the HeroStereoEyeDescriptionBox does not need to be included in the StereoViewBox.
 If the hero eye is not known, a HeroStereoEyeDescriptionBox might not appear in the StereoViewBox.

-It is possible to include a HeroStereoEyeDescriptionBox but set the flags to indicate that neither the left nor the right stereo eye are set.
+It is possible to include a HeroStereoEyeDescriptionBox but set the flags to indicate that neither the left nor the right stereo eye is set.
 Though unconventional, this allows an implementation to reserve space for the box, to potentially set later in processing.
 Readers should be prepared to recognize such a HeroStereoEyeDescriptionBox that signals no hero eye.